Here are a few websites to help you in your search:

 1. "See Your Kids in College"

-The purpose of this site is to give parents, teachers, and coaches an easy, convenient, and effective method to turn their kids on to the whole concept of a college education.
+The purpose of this site is to give parents, teachers, and coaches an easy, convenient, and effective method to turn their kids on to the idea of striving to get a college education.

 We parents, teachers, and coaches frequently make the mistake of encouraging kids to seek a college education the same way we encourage them to eat their broccoli.
 Essentially, we say, "Get a college education because it's good for you."
 But in saying that, we ignore the twin facts that college may sound like work, but it looks like fun.

-In my "See Your Kids in College" website, I encourage us adults to take our kids on tours of college campuses - starting as early as middle school - to let real college students model the success we want our students to first desire and to then achieve.
-And pardon me when I say that this method works like you can't believe.
+In my "See Your Kids in College" website, I encourage adults to take their kids, students, and athletes on tours of college campuses starting as early as the first year of middle school.
+This lets real college students model the success we want our students to first desire and to then achieve, and this method works like you can't believe.

 Certain college majors offer significant employment opportunities with excellent earnings, while some college majors can be lumped together into what I call "pre-barista" majors.
 Here is a short earnings comparison:

 Just because a college has overall accreditation doesn't mean that all the programs it offers are accredited.
 Many specialized college programs require special accreditation.
 A good video on the topic can be seen here:

 If you click on the subject area, you will be given more complete description of the organization with a link to its website.
 Then click on whatever that organization calls its list of accredited college programs.